forlater-email/web/pages/_index.md

 save pages that don't primarily have much text, it probably won't work very well.

+All that said, forlater is generally *feature complete*.
+I'm its biggest user and it does everything I need.
+You are free to suggest features, but I probably won't implement them unless I myself find it useful.

 ## contact

 If you're having issues of any kind (didn't receive your saved link;